 Which forms do you use to file self-employment taxes?

-You will file Schedule C to report your profit to the IRS.
+You will file a Schedule C with your Form 1040 to report your income to the IRS.
 On the form, you record all your business income (Uber or Lyft income) and business tax deductions (expenses).
 You pay taxes on your net income, which is your total income minus any business tax deductions.

 Tax form with calculator, money and pen